northox/northox.github.io/about/index.md

 #### About me

-My name is Danny [Fullerton](https://www.houseofnames.com/fullerton-family-crest).
+My name is Danny [Fullerton](https://www.houseofnames.com/fullerton-family-crest) aka [northox](https://mantor.org/~northox).
 I live in the French part of North America (Montréal, Québec, Canada).
 I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work full time as an <u class="hint--bottom" data-hint="Whatever that means...">Enterprise Security Architect</u> for one of the biggest railroad in North America.

 Oh, as you might have seen, I'm also a hobbyist photographer... on a budget.
 [See below](#pics).